mpdf/mpdf.github.io/reference/mpdf-variables/debug.md

 ?>
 {% endhighlight %}

-<div class="alert alert-info" role="alert"><strong>Note:</strong> This was introduced in mPDF 3.1 as the method used by mPDF to catch error messages inadvertently picked up suppressed errors such as those caused by @fopen()&nbsp; - even though the @ is deliberately there to prevent interruption of the script.</div>
+<div class="alert alert-info" role="alert">**Note:** This was introduced in mPDF 3.1 as the method used by mPDF to catch error messages inadvertently picked up suppressed errors such as those caused by @fopen()  - even though the @ is deliberately there to prevent interruption of the script.</div>

 # See Also